-To begin, Dr. Chang gives local anesthesia to make the procedure more comfortable for the patient.
+To begin, Dr. Yu gives local anesthesia to make the procedure more comfortable for the patient.
 She then uses an electrical scaler to clean between the gum and the tooth.
 The scaler is ultrasonic, meaning vibrates at a high frequency to remove hard deposits under the gumline.

 Do I need scaling and root planing?

 Scaling and root planing is for patients with serious gum disease.
 When deep pockets of debris and bacteria develop below the gum line, they can’t be reached with standard flossing and brushing.
 Once those deep pockets are formed, they attract specialized bacteria that can cause a more serious infection.
-If your gums are swollen or inflamed, or if it has been a long period of time since you had a cleaning or check-up, Dr. Chang will work with you to determine if you’re in need of scaling and root planing.
+If your gums are swollen or inflamed, or if it has been a long period of time since you had a cleaning or check-up, Dr. Yu will work with you to determine if you’re in need of scaling and root planing.

 Why is scaling and root planing important?

 Scaling and root planing directly battles gum disease, which can directly and indirectly affect the health of your entire body.
 Bacteria in the gums can travel through your bloodstream and into the rest of your body, so people with serious gum disease have a higher likelihood of heart disease, diabetes, and certain cancers.
-Dr. Chang can work with you to determine if scaling and root planing is the best option for long-term health.
+Dr. Yu can work with you to determine if scaling and root planing is the best option for long-term health.

 How much does scaling and root planing cost?